Science in Stock with Meso@LR

 Precisely by creating a new storage space when laboratories already have their own solutions, isn’t there a risk of duplicating storage?

-The idea is that, over time, we can phase out local solutions that consume human resources and electricity—except when they’re needed, and sometimes they are needed.
-That is also why we include this in the agreement.
+The idea is that, over time, we can phase out local solutions that consume human resources and electricity—except when they’re needed, and sometimes they are.
+That’s also why we’ve included this in the agreement.

 A cost of 300,000 euros.
 What does this cover?

-This is the total cost: electricity, personnel, and storage facilities for this Inserm project over a five-year period.
-Inserm also contributes personnel and expertise, which is invaluable for providing a high-quality service.
+This is the total cost: electricity, personnel, and storage facilities for this Inserm project over a 5-year period.
+Inserm also contributes personnel and expertise, which is invaluable for providing high-quality service.

 Yes, we are convinced that data science and scientific data will be at the heart of science.
-And this poses major challenges in making these data easy to find, accessible, interoperable, and reusable (FAIR).
-To manage and utilize this data, skills and support are needed… This is one ofthe ISDM’s missions.
-Some of these issues are also still subjects of research in which the laboratories at the Montpellier site are very active and well-recognized.
+And this poses major challenges in making this data easy to find, accessible, interoperable, and reusable (FAIR).
+Managing and leveraging this data requires expertise and support… This is one ofthe ISDM’s missions.
+Some of these issues are also still subjects of research in which the laboratories at the Montpellier site are very active and well-regarded.

 And how can you access these support services?